dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 look at your code to see whether you can find the problem.
 This method, of course,

 requires knowledge and experience.
-In other words, you have to know what you’re
+In other words, you have to know what you're

 doing.
-If you’re lucky, the error jumps right out, and you slap your forehead and
+If you're lucky, the error jumps right out, and you slap your forehead and

-say,「D’oh!」But often times, you discover errors when you have been working on
+say,「D'oh!」But often times, you discover errors when you have been working on

-your program for eight hours straight, it’s 2 a.m., and you’re running on caffeine
+your program for eight hours straight, it's 2 a.m., and you're running on caffeine

 and willpower.
-At times like that, you’re lucky if you can even see your code, let
+At times like that, you're lucky if you can even see your code, let

 alone find the bugs.
-Thus, don’t be surprised if simply examining your code isn’t
+Thus, don't be surprised if simply examining your code isn't

 enough to make you find and expunge all the bugs it contains.